Integrated intelligent sensors

 Integrated Intelligent Sensors (IIS)

-- Know the most important terms and processes for the development and manufacture of integrated smart sensors and are able to evaluate them with their advantages and disadvantages.
+- Know the most important terms and processes for the development and manufacture of integrated intelligent sensors and are able to assess their advantages and disadvantages.

 - Are able to describe the common sensor principles.

-- Are able to select appropriate methods for sensing different physical quantities using IIS.
+- Can select suitable methods for recording different physical variables using IIS.

-- Know the basic processes for manufacturing microsystem sensors.
+- Are familiar with the basic processes for manufacturing microsystem sensors

-- Possess a broad understanding of the design and operation of microsystems engineering sensors.
+- Have a broad understanding of the structure and functionality of microsystem sensors.

-- Possess the ability to communicate with experts in sensor technology.
+- Have the ability to communicate with experts in sensor technology.

 - Are able to critically evaluate different processes.